 Integration with Udyam Data

-The tax authorities can use this Udyam Registration data for automating or fast-tracking the tax benefits.
-Being Udyam-registered may become a minimum eligibility criterion for subsidy/incentive claims.
+Tax authorities leverage Udyam Registration data for automated benefit processing.
+Being Udyam-registered may become a minimum eligibility criterion for subsidy and incentive claims.

 Start-ups & Section 80-IAC Extension